UnsatisfactoryResult/Bandai-Playdia-Fun/README.md

 https://www.digikey.com/en/mylists/list/4BPBJFY0HF

 Some of the power supplies are screwed together, and some are glued.
-Mine is glued, and I don't plan to use or cut it apart at this point, so I'm not sure what cap is hiding in there.
-Looking at pictures on Retrostuff's blog, it looks really small for some reason.
-I can't see any of the details though.
+They use different brand capacitors, but the same ratings.

+If you'd like to replace the original Japanese power supply with a modern US one, I'd recommend the Triad Magnetics WSU090-1300.
+This offers a few hundred mA of headroom over the original.

 I also added an IC map and datasheets.
 I was able to find datasheets for all the ICs except the audio/video processor surprisingly.